 Bill O’Reilly Fired, 21st Century Fox Confirms

-The backlash was immediate, with more than 60 advertisers dropping from “The O’Reilly Factor” after 20 seasons on the air.

-After the Wall Street Journal reported Wednesday that the network “is preparing to cut ties with its biggest star, Bill O’Reilly,” parent company 21st Century Fox confirmed O’Reilly’s firing this afternoon in a statement.
+MANHATTAN (CN) — Bruised by revelations about its efforts to hush up sex scandals dogging the host of its most popular show, 21st Century Fox fired Bill O’Reilly on Wednesday.

-“After a thorough and careful review of the allegations, the company and Bill O’Reilly have agreed that Bill O’Reilly will not be returning to the Fox News Channel,” the statement says.
+“After a thorough and careful review of the allegations, the company and Bill O’Reilly have agreed that Bill O’Reilly will not be returning to the Fox News Channel,” the company said in a statement.

-Both Fox and the Journal are members of the News Corp. media empire.
-Fox News did not return a request for comment but its
+As sources whispered to the Wall Street Journal that O’Reilly’s ouster was imminent Wednesday morning, the 67-year-old conservative commentator was photographed shaking hands with Pope Francis at the Vatican.

+O’Reilly wished Fox News the best of luck in a statement, expressing his dismay “that we part ways due to completely unfounded claims.”

+“I think he’s a person I know well — he is a good person,” said Trump, who also has been accused of serial sexual misconduct against women.
+“I think he shouldn’t have settled; personally I think he shouldn’t have settled.
+Because you should have taken it all the way.
+I don’t think Bill did anything wrong.”

-News of O’Reilly’s ouster comes just a day after his attorney Marc Kasowitz accused the pundit’s critics of a “brutal campaign of character assassination.”
+On the eve of O’Reilly’s firing, the pundit’s attorney lashed out at what he called a “brutal campaign of character assassination” against his client.

-Drawing comparisons to McCarthyism without a trace of historical irony, Kasowitz depicted this campaign a shadowy left-wing plot.
+Drawing comparisons to McCarthyism without a trace of historical irony, attorney Marc Kasowitz depicted this campaign a shadowy left-wing plot.

 “This law firm has uncovered evidence that the smear campaign is being orchestrated by far-left organizations bent on destroying O’Reilly for political and financial,” the attorney said in a Twitter post.